gnat/stylus-inline/README.md

 ## 👀 Before you adopt.

 I realise Stylus is amazing but.. you lose the ability to inline a ton of styles at once in a single line.
-Sure, you save `{` and `}` but you gain verbosity elsewhere (unless of course you always add a new line for each style!
+Sure, you save `{` and `}` but you gain verbosity elsewhere (unless of course you **always** add a new line for each style anyway!)
 May not be worthwhile to use this code depending on what patterns you currently enjoy using.